Internet access is required

 representing someone else’s work as his/hers will receive a failing grade in the

 course and be subjected to further disciplinary action as outlined in the Student

 VII.
-CELL PHONES, iPods, laptops, Google glass, Apple watches, etc.
+CELL PHONES, iPods, laptops, Google glass, etc.

 Laptops and tablets may be used for taking notes, but instructor retains the right to ask to see one’s laptop/tablet screen upon request.
 Anyone using a laptop/tablet for any other purpose than accessing homework or taking notes will lose his/her laptop/tablet privileges for the remainder of the semester.
 Those who wish to use laptops or tablets, etc., must sit up front.
 Laptops/tablets must remain off during all quizzes and until everyone has finished taking the quiz.

 Roll will be taken every day.
-If any student enters class after roll has been taken, it
+If any students enter class after roll has been taken, it

-is up to the student at the end of the class to inform the instructor that he/she came
+is up to the student at the end of the class or during a break to inform the instructor that

 absent for that day.
 Excused absences will be determined case by case.
 Notes from